pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Task name should be in a pair of quotation marks.
 However, quotations marks are not allowed in task name.

-* Task name can be a single word or a phrase, white space are allowed.
+* Task name can be a single word or a phrase, and white space are also allowed.

 * All floating tasks will be shown according to their `PRIORITY`s.

-* Two floating tasks with the same `PRIORITY` will be shown according to the order of the time they are created.
+* Two floating tasks with the same `PRIORITY` will be shown according to the order of the time they were created.

 * The `PRIORITY` attribute is an integer which ranges from `0` to `5`, with `0` being the lowest pririoty and `5` the higest.